cuelee/pleiotropyPlot/README.md

 ```

-For users who have never used SOFT, you can download an example data from the following [link](https://www.dropbox.com/s/2jeoh4149sofjub/pleiotropyPlot_example.zip).
+For users who have never used `pleiotropyPlot`, you can download an example data from the following [link](https://www.dropbox.com/s/2jeoh4149sofjub/pleiotropyPlot_example.zip).

 Or use wget
 ```